 5. Notify police in the case of theft.

 6. Expect to be contacted by the claims adjuster within two working days.
-Please call Cornerstone Insurance Services, Incorporated if you have not been contacted within that time frame.
+Please call your broker if you have not been contacted within that time frame.

 7. Be prepared to provide additional information as requested by the claims adjuster.